 It is designed specifically, but not exclusively, for students with little or no scientific background, and is ideal for those who wish to pursue a career in osteopathy or a related healthcare discipline, but aren’t yet ready to undertake a degree programme.

 The course will help develop the knowledge and skills needed to continue on to study osteopathy (or related subjects) at undergraduate degree level.
-There is a strong emphasis on the biological and physical sciences, as well as an introduction to sociology and psychology.
-Other units include life as a professional osteopath, English, mathematics, clinical communication and study skills.
+There is a strong emphasis on the biological and physical sciences, as well as an introduction to patient interaction and psychology.
+Other units include osteopathic professionalism, English, mathematics and study skills.

 Mode of study